hunter-teacher-cert/reg_assignments-ischeff/02_data/README.md

 + Why is closing a file important?
 + How can we use the statement "with()" to handle file closure?
 + What is a csv reader object?
 What can we do with it?
++ What is "mean population center"?
+(Show example of US mean population center, changing over time)

 After walking through an example as a class--using a different data set as an example--students will then work in groups to read in the data from the squirrel dataset, and find the mean population center.